 When you complete your Chapter 13 repayment plan, you’ll receive a discharge order that will wipe out the remaining balance of qualifying debt.
 In fact, a Chapter 13 bankruptcy discharge is even broader than a Chapter 7 discharge because it wipes out certain debts that aren’t nondischargeable in Chapter 7 bankruptcy.

-Below, we discuss which debts get discharged at the completion of your Chapter 13 bankruptcy.
+Read on to learn more about which debts get discharged at the end of Chapter 13 bankruptcy.

 Below are some of the most common types of nonpriority unsecured debts.

 Below are some of the debts that will get discharged in Chapter 13 but not in Chapter 7 bankruptcy.

 Domestic support obligations such as alimony or child support are always nondischargeable.
 However, through Chapter 13 bankruptcy, you can discharge your obligation to your spouse or former spouse for other debts assigned to you in divorce or separation proceedings.

 Example.
 Let’s assume in your divorce decree you were assigned and required to pay a joint credit card you held with your spouse.
 If you don’t pay it, the credit card company can go after both you and your former spouse despite the family court order assigning the debt to you.
-If you file for Chapter 7 bankruptcy you can discharge your obligation to the creditor but not to your former spouse.
+If you file for Chapter 7 bankruptcy, you can discharge your obligation to the creditor but not to your former spouse.
 If your former spouse ends up having to pay the debt, he or she can come after you for that money.
-But a Chapter 13 discharges your obligation to both the creditor and your former spouse.
+But Chapter 13 discharges your obligation to both the creditor and your former spouse.